The Canadian Women’s Foundation’s Until All of Us Have Made It

 Though there remains a lack of data specific to poverty among those who identify as women in 2SLGBTQ+ communities, there is a high level of poverty and marginalization related to homophobia and transphobia.
-For example, “queer or trans youth in BC are forced out of their homes because of family conflict.
+For example, “one in four queer or trans youth in BC are forced out of their homes because of family conflict.
 Within this group, people of colour or Indigenous people fare worse,” says the BC Poverty Reduction Coalition.
 “Among homeless youth in BC, 1 in 3 females and 1 in 10 males self-identify as queer, trans or questioning.” s

 Senior women and age discrimination